 Note: Not sure what some of these acronyms mean?
 Read our guide to TEFL acronyms and terms.

-2. Do you have to have a TEFL certificate to teach abroad?
+Do you need to have a TEFL certificate to teach abroad?

 So if you want to keep your employment options as open as possible, then getting TEFL qualified is an essential first step to teaching English abroad.